Two senators sworn into office amid #MeToo movement

 Gloria Allred, the high-profile lawyer who represented one of Moore's accusers and a slew of other women who have made allegations against powerful men, including President Donald Trump, told CNN in a phone interview Wednesday that "there's no more business as usual when it comes to sexual harassment."

 "Women speaking out had an impact on institutional change and in the court of public opinion and it has created a climate in which sexual harassment is unacceptable.
-And it has caused changed," Allred said.
+And it has caused change," Allred said.
 "Were it not for this movement building, Al Franken would never have had to step down and I think that Roy Moore would have been elected.
 So it has had an impact in the halls of power."

-Smith and Jones come to Washington at a moment when the nation's capitol is being rocked by the #MeToo movement that has swept the country.
+Smith and Jones come to Washington at a moment when the nation's capital is being rocked by the #MeToo movement that has swept the country.

 Following the dramatic fall of Hollywood mogul Harvey Weinstein after multiple sexual harassment and assault allegations, women and men across the country have spoken out to share their own stories of sexual harassment and abuse, using the hashtag #MeToo.
 The flood of allegations has taken down, at an unprecedented pace, powerful figures in Hollywood, media and other industries and the hashtag has become shorthand for the cultural and societal reckoning sweeping the globe.